QuantumKya/letter_game/README.md

-# Letter-Dodging Game
+# Letter Game (Name is WIP)
-inspired by Undertale battle bullet patterns
+inspired heavily by Undertale battle bullet patterns

-Each letter is ready to throw all it has at you!!!
-Dodge their attacks!
-They'll team up into words (gangs of letters) and attack together, too!
+A game about dodging letters as they attack you!!!
+They form dangerous gangs called "words"!
+They'll come at you in waves – each member of the word showing off its strengths.

+This is essentially a very short demo!
+Right now, there're only two levels.

+## Controls

 Use WASD or arrow keys to move.
 Your health is displayed in the bottom right corner.

-This is in Demo form!!!
-Right now, there's only one level.
-Play it [here](https://quantumkya.github.io/letter_game/?level=bros).

-Example:
-The letters P and B like to be ex-plosive

-## Possible Titles (I haven't decided)
+### Possible Titles (I haven't decided)
 - Skillful Skimming
 - Bulliterate Hell
 - Alphabet Attack